agenium-scale/nsimd/README.md

 source.
 On Linux you can install it via your package manager.
 On Windows you can use the official binary at <https://llvm.org/builds/>.

-Testing the library requires the Google Test library that can be found at
+Testing the library requires the MPFR library that can be found at
-<https://github.com/google/googletest> and the MPFR library that can be found at
 <https://www.mpfr.org/>.

 Benchmarking the library requires Google Benchmark version 1.3 that can be